History of NCAA basketball championships (Philippines) in Timeline

 1997: Double Round Elimination Tournament

-From 1997 to 2024, all NCAA member schools have fielded their varsity teams in a double-round elimination tournament, where each school plays each other twice.
+From 1997 to 2024, NCAA member schools have participated in a double round elimination tournament, where teams play each other twice.
 The top four teams advance to the crossover semifinals, known as the Final Four.

 1997: Stable Tournament Format

-From the end of World War II until 1997 and since 1997, the NCAA tournament format has remained stable, with exceptions for tie-breaking mechanisms like one-game playoffs or elimination round results.
+From the end of World War II until 1997, and since 1997, the NCAA tournament format has been relatively stable, with adjustments for tiebreakers, such as one-game playoffs or elimination round results.

-On September 5, 2008, Keith Agovida scored 82 points against the Malayan Red Robins.
+On September 5, 2008, Keith Agovida of the Malayan Red Robins scored 82 points.

-In 2009, Joshua Saret of the JRU Light Bombers scored 89 points against the AUF Baby Danes, breaking the all-time high mark set by ex-teammate Keith Agovida.
+In 2009, Joshua Saret of the JRU Light Bombers scored 89 points against the AUF Baby Danes, surpassing the previous all-time high of 82 points set by his former teammate Keith Agovida on September 5, 2008.

-Since 2010, in the NCAA, a team who sweeps the elimination round will automatically go to the finals with a thrice-to-beat advantage and a 1-0 edge over their opponent, meaning their opponent needs to beat them thrice, while the team who sweeps the 2-round elimination will just have to beat their opponents twice.
+Since 2010, the team who sweeps the elimination round in NCAA basketball will automatically advance to the finals with a thrice-to-beat advantage and a 1-0 edge over their opponent, meaning their opponent must beat them thrice, while the sweeping team only needs to win twice.

 Until NCAA Season 95 in 2019, players of all nationalities were eligible for all awards.
-In 2019, a separate category was created for foreign players.
+However, a separate category was created for foreign players.

 2020: Rosters Restricted to Filipinos

-From NCAA Season 96 (2020) onwards, rosters were restricted to Filipino players only.
+From NCAA Season 96 in 2020 onwards, rosters were restricted to Filipino players only.

-In 2020, the NCAA basketball championship was cancelled due to the COVID-19 pandemic.
+In 2020, the NCAA championship was interrupted due to the COVID-19 pandemic.

 In 2021, NCAA Season 97 was postponed to early 2022 due to the effects of the COVID-19 pandemic, and the juniors' tournament was cancelled.

-In 2021, the NCAA basketball championship remained cancelled due to the COVID-19 pandemic.
+In 2021, the NCAA championship was interrupted due to the COVID-19 pandemic.

 2021: Special Tournament Format

-The 2021 NCAA tournament, held in early 2022, featured a special format with only one round of eliminations and a play-in tournament for teams finishing third to sixth, followed by the regular Final Four format.
+In 2021, the tournament, held in early 2022, used a special format with only one round of eliminations, a play-in tournament for teams finishing third to sixth, and then the regular Final Four format.

-In early 2022, NCAA Season 97, originally meant for 2021, was played after being postponed due to the COVID-19 pandemic, while the juniors' tournament was cancelled.
-Later in 2022, the men's tournament of NCAA Season 98 was held from September to December, followed by the juniors' tournament from January to March.
+In early 2022, NCAA Season 97, initially planned for 2021, was held after being postponed due to the COVID-19 pandemic, leading to the cancellation of the juniors' tournament.
+Later in 2022, the men's tournament of NCAA Season 98 took place from September to December, with the juniors' tournament following from January to March.

-In early 2022, the 2021 NCAA tournament was held.
-It featured a special format with only one round of eliminations and a play-in tournament for teams finishing third to sixth, followed by the regular Final Four format.
+The 2021 tournament, held in early 2022, featured a unique format that included only one round of eliminations, followed by a play-in tournament for teams that finished third to sixth, and then the standard Final Four format.

-As of 2023, only seven schools were able to win the double championship in the NCAA.
+As of 2023, only seven schools have achieved the double championship in the NCAA.

 2024: Double Round Elimination Tournament

-Until 2024, all NCAA member schools have fielded their varsity teams in a double-round elimination tournament, where each school plays each other twice.
+From 1997 to 2024, NCAA member schools have participated in a double round elimination tournament, where teams play each other twice.
 The top four teams advance to the crossover semifinals, known as the Final Four.

-In 2025, NCAA Season 101 will see the return to both the men's and juniors' tournaments being held concurrently, reverting from the schedule implemented after the COVID-19 pandemic.
+In 2025, for NCAA Season 101, the NCAA reverted back to holding both the men's and juniors' tournaments concurrently.

 2025: Tournament Format Modification

-The current NCAA format is in a three-year trial period that will be used until Season 103 (2027–28) to evaluate its long-term viability and will be determined if it will become a permanent fixture.
+Currently, the NCAA's format is in a three-year trial period until Season 103 (2027–28) to evaluate its long-term viability, and a decision will be made on whether it becomes a permanent fixture.